-Using an RF transformer provides a convenient way of converting the differential output signal into a single-ended signal while achieving excellent dynamic performance (see Figure 20). appropriate transformer should be carefully selected based on the output frequency spectrum and impedance requirements.
+Using an RF transformer provides a convenient way of converting the differential output signal into a single-ended signal while achieving excellent dynamic performance (see Figure 3).
+The appropriate transformer should be carefully selected based on the output frequency spectrum and impedance requirements.
 The differential transformer configuration has the benefit of significantly reducing common-mode signals, thus improving the dynamic performance over a wide range of frequencies.
-Furthermore, by selecting a suitable impedance ratio (winding ratio), the transformer can be used to optimum impedance matching provide controlling the compliance voltage for the converter The model shown, outputs.
-ADTT1-1 Mini-Circuits), has a 1:1 ratio and may be used to interface the DAC2904 to a 50Ω load.
-This results in a 25 Ω load for each of the outputs, I{OUT} and I{OUT} .
-The output signals are ac-coupled and inherently isolated because of its magnetic coupling.
+Furthermore, by selecting a suitable impedance ratio (winding ratio), the transformer can be used to provide optimum impedance matching while controlling the compliance voltage for the converter outputs.
+The model shown, ADTT1-1 (by Mini-Circuits), has a 1:1 ratio and may be used to interface the DAC2902 to a 50Ω load.
+This results in a 25Ω load for each of the outputs, I{OUT} and $I{\overline{OUT}}$.
+The output signals are ac coupled and inherently isolated because of its magnetic coupling.

-As shown in Figure 20, the transformer center tap is connected to ground.
-This forces the voltage swing on I{OUT} and $I{\overline{\text{OUT}}}$ to be centered at 0V.
+As shown in Figure 3, the transformer center tap is connected to ground.
+This forces the voltage swing on I{OUT} and $I{\overline{OUT}}$ to be centered at 0V.
 In this case the two resistors, R_L , may be replaced with one, R{DIFF} , or omitted altogether.
 This approach should only be used if all components are close to each other, and if the VSWR is not important.
 A complete power transfer from the DAC output to the load can be realized, but the output compliance range should be observed.
-Alternatively, if the center tap is not connected, the signal swing will be centered at $(R_L \times I{\text{OUTFS}}/2)$.
-However, in this case, the two load resistors, R_L , must be used to enable the necessary dc-current flow for both outputs.
+Alternatively, if the center tap is not connected, the signal swing will be centered at $R_L \times I{OUTFS}/2$.
+However, in this case, the two resistors (R_L) must be used to enable the necessary DC-current flow for both outputs.

-Figure 20.
-Differential Output Configuration Using an RF Transformer
+FIGURE 3.
+Differential Output Configuration Using an RF Transformer.